siimsek/Android-Debloater/README.md

 > ***Only Windows for now.***

 ## How to Use?
+1. Enable USB Debugging . <a id="raw-url" href="https://www.microfocus.com/documentation/silk-test/210/en/silktestworkbench-help-en/index.html?t=GUID-BE1EA2BA-EFF2-4B2D-8F09-4BEE0947DFB2.html"> Click to learn How to open USB Debugging?</a>

+2. Connect Device to PC

-1. <a id="raw-url" href="https://github.com/siimsek/debloater/releases/">Download File From Here</a>
+3. <a id="raw-url" href="https://github.com/siimsek/debloater/releases/">Download File From Here</a>

-2. Extract file
+4. Extract file

-3. Open "Debloat.bat" and Feel Freedom! :D
+5. Open "Debloat.bat" and Feel Freedom! :D

 *Apps will not be deleted, only disabled.*